Ray-Adams/TTM-Prototype-Bot/README.md

 # TheTypingMatch Prototype Bot
-A mediocre typing bot for TheTypingMatch.com
+A mediocre typing bot for TheTypingMatch.com prototype.

 ## Installation
 Copy and paste the code below into the URL section of a new bookmark.